-Level of Effort: Opioid STR grant funds and SOR grant funds allocated shall be used to increase the level of state, local and other non-federal funds and shall, in no event, supplant such state, local and other non-federal funds.
+Level of Effort: SOR grant funds allocated shall be used to increase the level of state, local and other non-federal funds and shall, in no event, supplant such state, local and other non-federal funds.
 If grant funds are reduced, services and provider agencies participation may be reduced in a proportionate manner with any agreed upon limitations.

-Earmarking: Each LME/MCO shall designate and expend Opioid STR and SOR grant funds to carry out the program requirements as designated under program procedures section of this compliance supplement.
+Earmarking: Each LME/MCO shall designate and expend SOR grant funds to carry out the program requirements as designated under program procedures section of this compliance supplement.